 So easy and delicious, Creamy Butternut Tortellini Soup is a classic Fall and Winter soup.
-Made in the slow cooker with simple ingredients, this is my all-time favorite butternut squash soup.
+Made in the slow cooker with simple ingredients, this is my all-time favorite creamy butternut tortellini soup.

 This post may contain affiliate links which I earn a small portion in sales if a purchase is made.
 Rest assured though, it is never at any additional cost to you.